Bali Area Guide: Where to Stay, Live, and Explore in 2025

 Cons:

-• Only Eka Jaya boats go from Bali
+• Only Eka Jaya boats offer direct trips from Bali

 Gili Air

-Accommodation: From simple and cute guesthouses to 4-star private villas.
+Accommodation: Options range from simple guesthouses to luxury private villas.

 Pros: